News

 If you prefer to listen right here at the Wud Records website, you will find that it is the new default music player.
 You will find it on all non band-specific pages at the site, including our Links collection and homepage.

 Recently we have added a few more of the previous charts as pages to their section of this website.
-We are still more than a year behind in this work, but at least a little catching up has been done.
+We are less than a year behind in this work now, as some catching up has been done.
 If you’d like to see all our old charts, they can be accessed easily by clicking here.
 More pages will be added soon, when there is time.

 A brand new playlist of all the favourite musical discoveries of the Wud Records team has been published at SoundCloud.
 All of the artists on it are amazing independent or unsigned artists who are making great music that simply aches to be heard.